Renison University College: Centre for Community and Professional Education

 The Centre for Community and Professional Education (CAPE) was founded in 2015 through the unification of various institutes and programs within the Renison community including the English Language Institute, the Renison Institute of Ministry, the Renison International Office, the Confucius Institute, the King Sejong Institute, Sakura Japanese language school, and Japanese non-credit courses.

 CAPE offers non-credit courses, workshops as well as special events and programs that explore topics such as language, culture, and spirituality.
 These are all available for the community at large and do not require enrollment for a degree at the University of Waterloo.
 Included among the courses is "Reconciliation: Discussions and Implications for Settler Peoples in Canada" taught by Kelly Laurila since 2018.

-Lifelong Language Learning
+Lifelong language learning

-The Lifelong Language Learning (LLL) program within CAPE offers an array of non-credit language and culture courses offered by Chinese program coordinators, the King Sejong Institute (KSI), and Japanese program coordinators; these courses cover a wide array of topics from basic language acquisition to traditional medicine to Japanese manga.
+The lifelong language learning (LLL) program within CAPE offers an array of non-credit language and culture courses offered by Chinese program coordinators, the King Sejong Institute (KSI), and Japanese program coordinators; these courses cover a wide array of topics from basic language acquisition to traditional medicine to Japanese manga.